techphd/CWAScheduler/README.md

 RUN
 ------------
+	Double clicking the CWAScheduler.jar from (UI File Browser), the using interface will open.

-	There is a three options to running the application.
-The first one is double click CWAScheduler.jar to get a user interface.
-The other two options are using the command line as follows:
+	The other options is using the command line as follows:
+	Note: putting java -jar is optional but without it the program runs in background with no console to send the output to.
+	Open the GUI just like the double click previously described
+	$ java -jar CWAScheduler.jar
+	Use the command line version with no GUI
+	Specify the input file and output goes to console
-	$ CWAScheduler.jar input.json
+	$ java -jar CWAScheduler.jar input.json
+	Specify the input and output file and output goes to file specified
-	$ CWAScheduler.jar input.json output.json
+	$ java -jar CWAScheduler.jar input.json output.json

 INPUT FORMATTING